 Like any other drug, ketamine's duration of effect is time-limited, so repeated administrations are required for sustained benefits.
 The interval between administrations varies depending on whether it is given by intranasal or intravenous (IV) application.

-Q: How the esketamine, the nasal ketamine treatment recently approved by the FDA, differ from IV ketmine treatment?
+Q: How does the esketamine, the nasal ketamine treatment recently approved by the FDA, differ from IV ketamine treatment?

 Cusin: The FDA approved the intranasal Spravato, a brand-name esketamine, for patients with treatment-resistant depression.
 Intranasal ketamine treatment is less potent than the IV form, generally well tolerated and less expensive.
 However, the personalization of dose and frequency of administration is much more cumbersome and slow.
 It may take over a month to find the right dose.

 IV ketamine treatment, in contrast, is more potent and takes effect much more rapidly.
 However, it is also more expensive.

 At present, no ketamine treatment is covered by insurers and we don't have any information about coverage of Spravato yet.